 Indigenous Planning and Traditional Knowledge

-Yukon Land Use Planning Council has recommended that regional planning processes embrace Indigenous planning approaches and concepts in the pre-planning and regional planning phases of a regional land use plan, or earlier where this is desired by a First Nation.
+Yukon Land Use Planning Council has recommended that regional planning embrace Indigenous planning approaches and concepts throughout the regional planning process.

 The Council is recommending a shift of the planning process under Chapter 11 to land relationship planning as a value-centered, collaborative process founded on relationships and with responsibilities for land, water, animals, and each other.
 This process would give full consideration to indigenous knowledge, values and planning concepts.